We will begin reviewing applications for Summer 2024 internships in late March. The deadline for applications is April 15.

 • Excellent writing and online research skills

-• Basic web posting and social media skills (no coding)
+• Basic web posting and social media skills (no coding, but some familiarity with WordPress and/or Canva are a plus)

 • Access to your own computer and cell phone

-• Reporting experience and/or video or graphic design skills a plus
+• Reporting experience, video, and/or graphic design skills a plus

-Applications should be emailed to Sara Rain Tree at firstname.lastname@example.org no later than Wednesday, April 20.
+For Summer 2024 internships, we will begin reviewing applications in April.
+Applications should be emailed to Allie Rivera at firstname.lastname@example.org no later than April 15.
 Please attach one Word or PDF document including all of the following: a cover letter stating why you are interested in this internship, your resume, one writing sample of no more than 5 pages (shorter is preferred), and contact information for one reference.
-Please use the following as the subject line of your email and the name of your document: [Last Name] Summer 2022 Internship Application.
+Please use the following as the subject line of your email and the name of your document: “[First Name Last Name] Spring 2024 Internship Application.”
+Thank you.